 Long-acting progestogens, which are the most widely prescribed for the establishment of hormone contraception in cases of mental disability, present side effects and contraindications, the most common of which are: liver disease, clotting disorders such as venous thromboembolism, vaginal bleeding of unknown origin, breast cancer, severe hypertension, porphyria, pregnancy or allergy to one of the components of the preparation ( https://www.medicines.org.uk/emc/medicine/11121).

-Consequently, providing that the ethical requirements specified in the first part of this article are met, long-acting contraceptive injections appear to be those recommended for use in the case of mentally disabled people, due to both their sustained anovulatory activity and their method of administration, which ensures treatment adherence and, therefore, efficacy.
+Consequently, providing that regarding to mentally disabled people and contraceptives, the ethical requirements specified in the first part of this article are met, long-acting contraceptive injections appear to be those recommended for use in the case of mentally disabled people, due to both their sustained anovulatory activity and their method of administration, which ensures treatment adherence and, therefore, efficacy.

 - Discurso de Su Santidad Pío XII al VII Congreso de la Sociedad Internacional de Hematología.
 Friday 12 September 1958.
 Accessed 30/05/2017.